+Virtual Private Network aka VPN, is a method of using encryption to provide anyone a secure and private connection to the internet.
 When the internet first came out, there was practically total freedom.
 No restrictions, no censorships, no region locking, no region-based bans, no snooping, no malware except for the run-of-the-mill computer virus and browsing anywhere, even on porn sites, was practically safe.
-Subscribing to VPNs can bring all of that back so here are the top 5 VPN services out there.
+There’s more trackers and less privacy on the web these days than ever before.
+VPNs stop these trackers and help protect your online privacy.
+Here are the top 5 best VPN services for 2019.

 “NordVPN is a robust virtual private network with an excellent collection of features, wrapped in a slick client that secures your online activities.
 Earning a rare 5-star rating, it’s our top pick for VPNs.”